Introduction

 This guide is for Data Holders (DHs) and Accredited Data Recipients (ADRs).
 ADRs require an understanding of the systems built by DHs, and DHs need to know how ADR systems work.

 This guide brings together information from the various primary sources under a range of topics.
+It also includes additional guidance provided by Subject Matter Experts (SMEs) in response to participant questions.

 Comments